© WBD Sports Events Limited. 2025

 However, mistakes on the final stage for Forlin saw him finish 14th on the sector and drop down the overall.
 Almueis took advantage winning the 3.5-kilometre stage by just 0.7 of a second from Maks Struna and Canadian Rhys Blair was third (6.9 seconds back).

-Competition is tight going into the second day as Almueis has a 3.6-second overall lead ahead of Serbian rider Struna and the pair of Blair and Áron Babó are nicely placed 10 seconds back on overall.
+Competition is tight going into the second day as Almueis has a 3.6-second overall lead ahead of Slovenian rider Struna and the pair of Blair and Áron Babó are nicely placed 10 seconds back on overall.

 “Today was a really good day for me in dry conditions,” said Almueis.
 “Yesterday during practice I didn’t like the first stage, but today was a very good result.
 The second stage was quite difficult for me with many pedalling at the bottom of the stage.
 “The third stage I tried to do my best and managed to finish second.
 Tomorrow, let’s see what we can do.”